December 1-7, 2014

-Are your patient education materials and informed consent documents a liability in your practice?
-During “Patient Education Check-Up Week,” Dec.
-1 to 7, 2013, the American Academy of Ophthalmology and OMIC urge MDs and office administrators to audit all patient education materials and informed consent documents in their offices to ensure they are current.
+Replacing outdated patient education materials with updated versions is a simple yet effective risk management strategy.
+During "Patient Education Checkup Week," Dec.
+1-7, 2014, the American Academy of Ophthalmology and OMIC urge Eye MDs and office administrators to audit all patient education materials and informed consent documents in their offices to ensure they are current.
 Accurate, timely patient education and informed consent materials can reduce malpractice risk.

 Set aside a time for a thorough review of all patient education brochures, informed consent documents and videos, and keep the following tips in mind: